coal2nuclear.com A Plan for Our Planet

 About Small Nuclear Waste Burning Power Plants.
 The broken atoms (actinides) produced by 5 large conventional reactors will power two waste burners.

-This chapter takes us into the area of the smaller multiple sources of electricity that power most of the world on a 24/7 basis.
+This chapter takes us into the area of the smaller multiple sources of electricity that power our personal worlds on a 24/7 basis.

-As you can see from the NEI chart (Above), all electricity generation sources come and go.
+As you can see, all electricity generation sources come and go.
 In 2009, the author had an opportunity to conduct an unofficial inventory of Michigan's electricity sources and was surprised by the results.
 There were dozens of tiny hydros and diesels opportunistically supplying small amounts of electricity into local distribution grids on a part-time basis.
+Wind is also small and can easily be added to this mix.

-This patchwork of small "come and go" "Mom and Pop" electricity sources provide a diversity that contributes substantially to the resilience of local electricity.
+This patchwork of tiny "come and go" "Mom and Pop" electricity sources provide a diversity that contributes substantially to the resilience of local electricity.

 The challenge is to retain this resilience while making all electricity sources CO2-free.